linkerd/website/linkerd.io/content/2/getting-started.md

 - From [Prometheus](/2/architecture#prometheus) itself.

-In this guide, we’ll walk you through how to install the Linkerd control plane onto your Kubernetes cluster and deploy a sample gRPC application to show off what Linkerd can do for your services.
+In this guide, we’ll walk you through how to install the Linkerd onto your Kubernetes cluster and deploy a sample gRPC application to show off what Linkerd can do for your services.

 ____